dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> Give me six hours to chop down a tree and I will spend the first four sharpening the axe.
+> Everyone has been made for some particular work, and the desire for that work has been put in every heart.
-> - Abraham Lincoln
+> - Rumi